 Transformers~\citep{vaswani2017attention} have emerged as a cornerstone across various fields~\citep{devlin2019bert, radford2019language,liu2021swin, he2022masked}, particularly in Large Language Models~(LLMs)~\citep{brown2020language,achiam2023gpt}.
 Despite their success, transformers often exhibit challenges in complex reasoning tasks involving arithmetic, commonsense, and symbolic reasoning~\citep{rae2021scaling, anil2022exploring, wei2022chain, lightman2023let, ahn2024large}.
 While prompting strategies such as Chain-of-Thought (CoT) have greatly enhanced the reasoning capabilities~\citep{wei2022chain,fu2022complexity,chowdhery2023palm}, the corresponding performances on tasks requiring long reasoning chains are inherently constrained by the fixed-depth transformers~\citep{chen2025towards}.
 This limitation motivates the exploration of alternative architectures designed for advanced multi-step reasoning.

-It is well-established that standard, non-recursive transformers~\citep{vaswani2017attention} (termed as \emph{Single-Attn}) often exhibit a performance plateau on complex problems.
-This is particularly evident in length generalization issues, where performances of \emph{Single-Attn} drop on sequences longer than those seen during training~\citep{anil2022exploring, xiao2023conditions, jin2024impact, zhou2024transformers}.
-As an alternative, looped transformers with recursive structure~\citep{dehghani2018universal, lan2019albert} (termed as \emph{Looped-Attn}) have demonstrated success on such complex reasoning tasks~\citep{giannou2023looped, fan2024looped, saunshi2025reasoning, bae2025mixture}.
-Specifically, \emph{Looped-Attn} deploys recursive self-attention blocks to iteratively refine its internal representations, which helps transformers overcome the performance bottlenecks observed in \emph{Single-Attn}.
-Although empirical evidence indicates the superiority of \emph{Looped-Attn} over \emph{Single-Attn}, the theoretical understanding of this advantage remains underexplored.
-This performance gap evidently stems from the recursive mechanism in \emph{Looped-Attn}, but precisely how this structural modification translates into superior reasoning capabilities is still an open question.
+It is well-established that standard, non-recursive transformers~\citep{vaswani2017attention} (termed as \single) often exhibit a performance plateau on complex problems.
+This is particularly evident in length generalization issues, where performances of \single drop on sequences longer than those seen during training~\citep{anil2022exploring, xiao2023conditions, jin2024impact, zhou2024transformers}.
+As an alternative, looped transformers with recursive structure~\citep{dehghani2018universal, lan2019albert} (termed as \looped) have demonstrated success on such complex reasoning tasks~\citep{giannou2023looped, fan2024looped, bae2025mixture, geiping2025scaling, saunshi2025reasoning,zhu2025scaling}.
+Specifically, \looped deploys recursive self-attention blocks to iteratively refine its internal representations, which helps transformers overcome the performance bottlenecks observed in \single.
+Although empirical evidence indicates the superiority of \looped over \single, the mechanism for this advantage remains underexplored.
+This performance gap evidently stems from the recursive mechanism in \looped, but how this structural modification translates into superior reasoning capabilities is still an open question.
 This motivates the following question:

-To theoretically answer this question, we start by empirically investigating the learning processes of \emph{Single-Attn} and \emph{Looped-Attn}.
+To answer this question, we first empirically investigate the learning processes of \single and \looped models.
 Our investigation examines their behaviors at two levels: a macro-level evaluation of model performance across samples of varying difficulties, and a micro-level examination of the loss landscape's local curvature via Hessian dynamics.
-These observations reveal two key differences in how \emph{Single-Attn} and \emph{Looped-Attn} learn, which serve as the foundations for our subsequent theoretical analysis.
+These observations reveal two key differences in how \single and \looped learn, which serve as the foundations for our subsequent theoretical analysis.
 We outline these observations below and provide a detailed discussion in Section \ref{sec:observation}.